SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 We use the NPZD model [`prob_pds_npzd`](@ref) to assess the efficiency of different solvers.

-Standard procedures have difficulties to solve this problem accurately, at least for low tolerances.
+Standard methods have difficulties to solve this problem accurately, at least for low tolerances.

 ```@example NPZD
 using OrdinaryDiffEq, PositiveIntegrators